 Your monthly accrued benefit is determined by the Plan in effect on the date you last completed an hour of service in covered employment.
-The benefit formula for the Plan in effect as of July 1, 2011 is as follows:
+The benefit formula for the Plan in effect as of July 1, 2016 is as follows:

-- a) \$33.00 per month for each year of credited Future Service; plus - b) 3% of Creditable Employer Contributions, as defined in subparagraph (f) below, made on behalf of the Participant on or after July 1, 2008; plus - c) 3% of Total Accumulated Employer Contributions made on behalf of the Participant prior to July 1, 2008; plus - d) 3% of accumulated Employer contributions during the period July 1, 1965 to June 30, 1992; plus - e) \$3.50 multiplied by the total years of credited Past Service. - (f) For the purposes of (b) above, "Creditable Employer Contributions" is an amount equal to the Employer Contributions that would have been required to be contributed to the Plan based on the contribution rate in effect for the Participant's Contributing Employer on June 30, 2008, or if less, the current contribution rate in effect for the Contributing Employer.
-Should a Participant change employment to another Contributing Employer after June 30, 2008, then "Creditable Employer Contributions" for the period that he works for that Contributing Employer on June 30, 2008, or if less, the Contributing Employer's current contribution rate.
+- a) \$43.00 per month for each year of credited Future Service; plus - b) 3% of Creditable Employer Contributions, as defined in subparagraph (f) below, made on behalf of the Participant on or after July 1, 2008; plus - c) 3% of Total Accumulated Employer Contributions made on behalf of the Participant prior to July 1, 2008; plus - d) 3% of accumulated Employer contributions during the period July 1, 1965 to June 30, 1992; plus - e) For purposes of (b) above, "Creditable Employer Contributions" is an amount equal to the Employer Contributions that would have been required to be contributed to the Plan based on the contribution rate in effect for the Participant's Contributing Employer on June 30, 2008, or if less, the current contribution rate in effect for the Contributing Employer.
+Should a Participant change employment to another Contributing Employer after June 30, 2008, then "Creditable Employer Contributions" for the period that he works for that Contributing Employer shall be based on the contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contributing Employer's current contribution rate.